docker-hy/docker-hy.github.io/part1.md

 A container consists of only the dependencies of the Application A and Application A itself.

 Isn't there already a solution for this?
 Virtual Machines are not the same as the Docker Engine and they solve different problems.
 We will not be looking into Virtual Machines on this course.
+But here's a diagram to give you a rough idea.

 ![]({{ "/images/1/docker-explained-3.png" | absolute_url }})

-The image above illustrates the difference between the two solutions after moving Application A to an incompatible system "Operating System B".
+The difference between virtual machine and docker solutions after moving Application A to an incompatible system "Operating System B".

+### Image? ###

+Image is a file.
+It is built according to an instruction file called Dockerfile.
+An image never changes; you can not edit an existing file but you can create a new **layer** to it.

+### Container? ###

+Containers contain only everything that is required to execute an application.
+You can start, stop and interact with them.
+They are **isolated** environments in the host machine but can interact via defined methods (TCP/UDP) with each other and the host machine.

-### Image vs container
+### Image vs container ###

 Containers are instances of images.

 Cooking metaphor:
-Dockerfile is the shopping list.
+* Dockerfile is the shopping list (& recipe).
-Image is the ingredients (& recipe).
+* Image is the ingredients.
-Container is the delicious treat.
+* Container is the delicious treat.

 To get an image you have to build it with the Dockerfile.
 And then you run the image creating a container.